Muhammad-Habban/Splitwise/README.md

 ## Project Overview

-This project is a clone of the Splitwise app, designed as an Android application using Kotlin and Android Studio.
-The aim is to replicate the key screens and user flow of Splitwise, providing a UI for users to sign up, log in, and access the main screen, along with additional features for managing expenses and balances.
-Currently, the project focuses on the UI design, with plans for implementing navigation, user authentication, and database functionality to manage user data and expenses.
+This project is a comprehensive clone of the Splitwise app, designed as an Android application using Kotlin and Android Studio.
+The application enables users to manage shared expenses, settle balances, and track group transactions effectively.
+It replicates the essential features of Splitwise while adding custom functionality to enhance the user experience.

-The app now includes the following screens:
+The app now includes the following features:

-- **Main Screen**: The landing page where users can sign up, log in, or sign in with Google.
-- **Sign-Up Screen**: A form to enter the user's full name.
-- **Login Screen**: A login form that captures a user’s password.
+- **Group Management**: Create, view, and manage groups, including adding users to groups dynamically.
+- **Expense Tracking**: Add and split expenses among group members with detailed transaction history.
+- **Debt Management**: View balances and settle up with group members.
-- **Groups Screen**: Displays user groups and shared expenses.
+- **User-Friendly Navigation**: Intuitive screens for managing groups, friends, and expenses.

+---

+## New Features Added

+- **Add Users to Group**: Dynamically add friends to an existing group, filtering out current group members and the logged-in user.
+- **Expense Splitting**: Automatically split expenses equally among all group members.
+- **Settle Up**: View detailed information about who owes whom in a group and settle debts.
-- **Friends Screen**: Shows a list of the user’s friends within the app.
+- **Enhanced Group Detail Screen**: Display group information, members, and a detailed list of expenses with payer information.
-- **Activity Screen**: Displays the user’s recent activities and transactions.
-- **Account Screen**: Provides user account details and settings options.
-- **Totals Screen**: Displays the total expenses and balances across all groups.
-- **Settle Up Screen**: Allows users to settle debts with friends or within groups.
-- **Balances Screen**: Shows detailed balances for each friend or group.
-- **Whiteboard Screen**: Provides an open text area for note-taking.
-- **Add New Group Screen**: Allows users to create a new group for shared expenses.
-- **Add Expense Screen**: Enables adding a new expense within a group or with a friend.
-- **Group Detail Screen**: Provides details for a specific group, including members and transactions.
+- **Persistent Data Storage**: Use Room Database for local storage and Firebase Authentication for user management.

+---

 ## Setup Instructions